Home » Technology » Dead Pixel on TV

 Non-working sub-pixel on the screen

 LCD screens consist of several layers, each performing its function.
-Only two layers are responsible for the dead pixels problem: a layer with liquid crystals and a layer with thin-film transistors (TFT).
+Two layers cause the dead pixel problem: the liquid crystal layer and the thin-film transistor (TFT) layer.

-If the liquid crystal layer is defective, a liquid crystal in a cell stands still, and a dead pixel will still appear on the TV screen even if the transistor operates appropriately.
+If the liquid crystal layer in a TV doesn’t work right, it can make the liquid crystal cell stay off.
+As a result, you’ll end up with a dead pixel on the screen, even if the transistor is functioning correctly.

 Dead pixel on a black screen